ShainaHussain/ml-learning-log/README.md

 🌱 Skills & Learning Focus

-                      Translating ML theory into working models
+-Translating ML theory into working models
-                      Applying algorithms on real datasets
+-Applying algorithms on real datasets
-                      Visualizing and interpreting model performance
-                      Improving coding practices and documentation
-                      Building a foundation for advanced ML and AI projects
+-Visualizing and interpreting model performance -Improving coding practices and documentation -Building a foundation for advanced ML and AI projects

 🧾 Future Plans